hamudal/Retoflow_Filter/README.md

 ## Overview

 This project utilizes OSMnx, GeoPandas, Shapely, Matplotlib, and MongoDB to extract, process, and visualize postal code polygon data.
 It consists of two main components:

-1. **postal_code_processor.py:** A script to extract postal code polygons from OpenStreetMap using OSMnx, convert them to GeoJSON format, and optionally save them to MongoDB.
+1. **a_Zip_Polygon_Dict_Extraction_V3.ipynb:** A Jupyter Notebook to extract postal code polygons from OpenStreetMap using OSMnx, convert them to GeoJSON format, and optionally save them to MongoDB.

-2. **MongoDBConnector.py:** A class that facilitates connecting to a MongoDB database, inserting GeoJSON data into a specified collection, and closing the database connection.
+2. **b_MongoDB_Connection_V3.ipynb:** A Jupyter Notebook containing a class that facilitates connecting to a MongoDB database, inserting GeoJSON data into a specified collection, and closing the database connection.

 ## Installation